-OCCUPATIONS Human Services Addictions Counselors Do you help friends with their personal problems?
-Barbers Have you planned programs for school or community organizations?
+OCCUPATIONS Human Services

+Addictions Counselors Do you help friends with their personal problems?
+Have you planned programs for school or community organizations?
 Are you a good listener?
-Child Care Workers Do you care about people and want to help in some way?
+Do you care about people and want to help in some way?
 Have you cared for children or done babysitting?

+Barbers

+Child Care Workers

 Clergy Do you like to help friends and family members look their best?

 Customer Service Representatives If you answered yes to two or more of the questions above, you might be interested in considering a career in human services.

 Embalmers In the Human Services cluster, you would work with individuals and families to meet their personal needs.

-Financial Counselors Helpful Piqua High School Electives Funeral Attendants Child Development Psychology Funeral Directors Sociology Mentoring Genetic Counselors AP World History Introduction to Data Science Hairstylists and Cosmetologists Quantitative Reasoning Service Learning I and II World Languages Dry Cleaning Workers Edison Introduction to Communication Manicurists Upper Valley Career Technology Center Offerings Cosmetology Marriage and Family Therapists Nails Technologies Early Childhood Education and Care Mental Health Counselors Edison Community College Offerings Social Services, A.A.S.
-Professional Organizers Social Work, A.A.
-Psychology, A.A. or A.S.
-Psychologist Philosophy, A.A.
-Rehabilitation Services, A.A.
-Rehabilitation Counselors Residential Counselors School Counselors School Psychologists Social and Human Services Assistants Social Workers Tattoo Artists
+Financial Counselors Helpful Piqua High School Electives

+Funeral Attendants Child Development Psychology

+Funeral Directors Sociology Mentoring

+Genetic Counselors AP World History Introduction to Data Science

+Hairstylists and Cosmetologists Quantitative Reasoning Service Learning I and II World Languages

+Dry Cleaning Workers Edison Introduction to Communication Edison Quantitative Reasoning

+Manicurists Edison General Statistics

+Marriage and Family Therapists Upper Valley Career Technology Center Offerings Cosmetology Nails Technologies

+Mental Health Counselors Early Childhood Education and Care

+Professional Organizers Edison Community College Offerings Social Services, A.A.S.

+Psychologist

+Rehabilitation Counselors

+Residential Counselors

+School Counselors

+School Psychologists

+Social and Human Services Assistants

+Social Workers

+Tattoo Artists

 OCCUPATIONS Information Technology Computer and Information Systems Managers Do you enjoy working with computers and learning new programs quickly?
 Have you created your own webpage?
 Computer Engineers Is mathematics a favorite subject?
 Are you organized and able to focus on details?
 Computer Security Specialists If you answered yes to two or more of the equations above, you might be interested in a career in information technology.
 Computer Support Specialists Information Technology (IT) is an area that is growing and always changing with new developments in IT, you would be part of a cluster Computer Systems Administrators that continues to make an impact on society and individuals.
 You would have the opportunity to work in all types and sizes of businesses.
 Computer Systems Analysts Employees in Information Technology work with computer hardware, software, multimedia, and network systems.
 In this cluster, you might design new computer equipment or computer games.
 Or you might Database Administrators make sure that the software or networks are working.
 In addition, you might have to make sure that people know how to use them.
 Or you might manage whole networks that link workers in all parts of the world.
-Web Developers Helpful Piqua High School Electives: WSU Pre-Calculus WSU Calculus Introduction to Data Science Piqua Digital Weekly Introduction to Design Visual Design Media I Interactive Design Photoshop Video and Effects Upper Valley Career Technology Center Offerings: Computer Information Technologies Interactive Media Edison Community College Offerings: Business Systems, A.A.B. and certificate Cybersecruity, A.A.B.
+Web Developers Helpful Piqua High School Electives: WSU Pre-Calculus WSU Calculus Introduction to Data Science Piqua Digital Weekly Introduction to Design Visual Design Media I Interactive Design Photoshop Video and Effects Edison General Statistics Upper Valley Career Technology Center Offerings: Computer Information Technologies Interactive Media EdisonState Community College Offerings: Business Systems, A.A.B. and certificate Cybersecruity, A.A.B.
+Graphic Design A.A.B.
 Network Administration, A.A.B.
-Systems Administration, A.A.B. and certificate Web Development, A.A.B.
+Systems Administration, A.A.B.
+Systems Administration, A.A.B.
 Computer Engineering, A.S.
 CIS certificate Database Specialist certificate Networking certificate Programming certificate and short-term certificate Basic Computer Skills short-term certificate Help Desk short-term certificate Software Testing short-term certificate